 Cossall Parish will retain its unique geography and character within a green and spacious rural setting.
-The countryside, greenbelt, open spaces, and views from the Parish will be
+The countryside, greenbelt, open spaces, and views from the Parish will be safeguarded, and all new development will be in keeping with the surrounding area and reflect community need.

-10 NPSG calculation
+&lt;sup>10 NPSG calculation

-11 Based on average occupancy of 2.4 persons per household
+&lt;sup>11 Based on average occupancy of 2.4 persons per household